 But whatever challenge our robots throw at us, the beauty of nature (and some good Rösti in the evening) always more than compensates for it!

-This research was supported by SPI Technogrants held by Guillaume Jouvet, senior researcher at the University of Zurich, and Thomas Stastny, senior researcher at ETHZ.
+This research was supported by SPI Technogrants held by Guillaume Jouvet, senior researcher at the University of Zurich, and Thomas Stastny, senior researcher at ETH Zurich.
 Michael Pantic is a PhD student at ETHZ who participated in the field tests that were conducted during the summer of 2021 and to which this field note relates.

 Header photograph: UAV on the Rhone Glacier. © 2021 Autonomous Systems Lab (ETHZ), all rights reserved